 Core Features:

-• Access control: Provides granular permissions for managing who can view or edit documents.
+• Granular access control: Sharing and permissions can be configured to control who can view or edit documents.

-• AI writing helpers: Optionally includes features to rewrite, summarize, translate, and fix typos in text.
+• Optional AI writing helpers: Built-in assistants can rewrite, summarize, translate, and fix typos in text.

 Use Cases:

-• Teams looking for an open-source alternative to Notion or Google Docs for structured note-taking and knowledge base creation.
+• Companies evaluating open-source alternatives to Notion or Google Docs for internal knowledge bases.

 ShareXLinkedInReddit